juxor/afaq/markdown/secI3.md

 Therefore, even from the limited examples of co-operatives functioning in the capitalist market, the essential features of a libertarian socialist economy can be seen.
-The basic economic element, the workplace, will be a free association of individuals who will organise their joint work as equals.
-To quote Bakunin again, _"[o]nly associated labour, that is, labour organised upon the principles of reciprocity and co-operation, is adequate to the task of maintaining . . . civilised society."_ [**The Political Philosophy of Bakunin**, p.
+The basic economic element, the workplace, will be a free association of individuals who will organise their joint work as equals:
+_"Only associated labour, that is, labour organised upon the principles of reciprocity and co-operation, is adequate to the task of maintaining . . . civilised society."_ [Bakunin, **The Political Philosophy of Bakunin**, p.
 341]

 **_Co-operation_** in this context means that the policy decisions related to their association will be based on the principle of "one member, one vote," with administrative staff elected and held accountable to the workplace as a whole.
 In the words of economist David Ellerman: _"Every enterprise should be legally reconstructured as a partnership of all who work in the enterprise.
 Every enterprise should be a democratic worker-owned firm."_ [**The Democratic Worker-Owned Firm**, p.
 43] Anarchists, unsurprisingly, reject the Leninist idea that state property means the end of capitalism as simplistic and confused.
 Ownership is a juridical relationship.
 The **real** issue is one of management.
 Do the users of a resource manage it?
 If so, then we have a real (i.e. libertarian) socialist society.
-If not, we have some form of class society (for example, in the Soviet Union the state replaced the capitalist class but workers still had no official control over their labour or the product of that labour).
+If not, we have some form of class society (for example, in the Soviet Union the state replaced the capitalist class but workers still had no control over their labour or the product of that labour).

 Workplace self-management does not mean, as some apologists of capitalism suggest, that knowledge and skill will be ignored and **all** decisions made